 How to blow up round balloons

-To make the balloon ornaments you will blow up all the balloons only enough to make them round.
-I used mostly 2 sizes of balloons, 12in, and 5in for the little ones.
+To make the balloon ornaments, you will blow up all the balloons only enough to make them round.
+I used mostly 2 sizes of balloons, 12in, and 5in for the small balloons.

 The advantage of getting a large balloon and not blowing it all the way is that it won't lose air very easily (there’s very little pressure).

 Make sure your knot is tight and these balloons will stay in the same shape for days!
 (Yes!
 Weeks even).

 You’ll make large and regular-sized Christmas balloon ornaments.

 We blew up all of our balloon centerpieces 3 days before the event and we had no leakage.